eternaItree/eternaItree.github.io/_posts/2023-11-04-New_Fuzzer_Project.md

 So in general, this is how our fuzzing setup should look:
 ![Fuzzer Architecture](/assets/images/pwn/FuzzingArch.PNG)

 In order to provide a sandboxed environment, we must load an executable Bochs image into our own fuzzer process.
+So for this, I've chosen to build Bochs as an ELF and then load the ELF into my fuzzer process in memory.
+Let's dive into how that has been accomplished thus far.

+## Loading an ELF In Memory